flexera-public/policy_engine_training/exercises/03_employees/README.md

     * Path: /flexera-public/policy_engine_training/refs/heads/main/exercises/03_employees/data/departments.json
     * *Note: No authentication is needed for this request.*
   * Result:
-    * Collect [*]
-      * field "department" comes from the field "department" in the response
-      * field "head" comes from the field "head" in the response
+    * The [response](https://raw.githubusercontent.com/flexera-public/policy_engine_training/refs/heads/main/exercises/03_employees/data/departments.json) is a JSON list.
+Each object in the list has the following fields: department, head

 These datasources are meant to mimic a common pattern seen in REST APIs.
 The first list, "ds_employees", is a list of employees, their location, and what teams they are on.
 The second list, "ds_teams", is a list of teams and what departments they belong to.
 The final list, "ds_departments", is a list of departments and their respective department heads.